pierre-lecocq/configur/README.md

 # Configur

-Simply set configuration for you ruby class or module
+Simply set configuration for your ruby class or module

 ## How to install it ?